 Next, set the temperature of your bed to between 60C and 90C, maybe a tad hotter for the first few passes.
 This will help with adhesion.
 We also recommend a printing temperature of between 180C and 190C, depending on your extruder.

-You want to keep your printing speed slower than normal, somewhere around 30mm/sec.
+Regarding detailed PVA filament settings; you want to keep your printing speed slower than normal, somewhere around 30mm/sec.
 If you go faster than that you run the risk of the material not lying properly.

 The balancing point with PVA is finding the temperature sweet spot where it prints nicely, but you don't print any hotter than you absolutely need to.
 Depending on what you're printing (if there aren't many overhangs or bridges) if the support material extruder is left hot for a while in between printing, it can clog up the extruder.